 We’ll eat at established restaurants for breakfast and dinner, choosing small groups to sit with or a take out meal.
 You’ll still make your own lunch with the fixings provided, aiming for individually packaged items.
 Alternately, we'll point out places along the route you may decide to stop and grab a to-go lunch from.

 After each meal, you’ll be able to wash your personal dish set as well as group dishes in the three-bin wash station — rinse-wash-sanitize — the same system used in restaurants.

 Vehicles are present on our Van Supported and Fully Supported Tours.
 These vehicles are used for emergency (medical or mechanical) use only.
 You should come prepared to ride each day’s mileage.

 Some of our tours in all of our tour formats have designated shuttles, run either by Adventure Cycling or another operator.
 Any time you’re in a vehicle with Adventure Cycling, you’ll be asked to wear a face covering.
-We’ll aim to reduce the seating capacity in our vehicles for additional space and comfort.
 Vehicles will have their surfaces wiped down and sanitized each day.